Ron Kellogg: Legacy

 Kellogg's claim to fame was his silky left-handed jump shot, which netted him a reputation as the best shooter in Nebraska prep history and one of the greatest ever to wear a Jayhawk uniform.
-When the Omaha World-Herald asked four scouts to recall Kellogg's game as part of a 2008 retrospective, each of them responded with the same two words: "incredible shooter."
-This sentiment is shared by Chuck Woodling of the Lawrence Journal-World, who claims that “in nearly four decades of watching KU basketball players I’ve never seen a more accurate shooter than Ron Kellogg.”
-Kansas head coach Bill Self, a graduate assistant on the 1985-86 KU team, recalls a shooting drill at practice in which the players would launch 30 to 35 jump shots from the elbow within a five-minute span.
-As Self recalled, "On the fourth day we ran it, Ronnie finally missed one.
+When the Omaha World-Herald asked four scouts to recall Kellogg's game as part of a 2008 retrospective, each of them responded with the same two words: "incredible shooter".
+This sentiment was shared by Chuck Woodling of the Lawrence Journal-World, who claimed that "in nearly four decades of watching KU basketball players I've never seen a more accurate shooter than Ron Kellogg."
+Kansas head coach Bill Self, a graduate assistant on the 1985–86 KU team, describing a shooting drill at practice in which the players would launch 30 to 35 jump shots from the elbow within a five-minute span, recalled, "On the fourth day we ran it, Ronnie finally missed one.
 Do you hear me?
 He went three consecutive days in a rapid-fire shooting drill without missing!"